chronicleworks/chronicle/docs/chronicle_architecture.md

 Chronicle is supplied as a [docker build image](building) and requires the creation of a [domain model](domain_modelling) and CI / CD to build a domain-specific API.
-This build image is completely self-contained, requires no network access for dependencies and can be used in secure environments.
+This build image is completely self-contained, requires no network access for dependencies, and can be used in secure environments.

 ![file](diagrams/out/domain_specific.svg)